CONSTITUTION AND BY-LAWS

 By-Law #2: Executive

-The Table Officers of this Association shall consist of the President, Vice President, Secretary and Treasurer.
+a) The Table Officers of this Association shall consist of the President, Vice- President, Secretary and Treasurer.

 b) The Vice-President shall:

-(i) act in the absence of the President assuming all of his/her duties and prerogatives.
+(i) act in the absence of the President assuming all of his/her duties and prerogatives;ii) assist the President with Public Relations;(iii) coordinate the orientation and welcoming of new teachers;(iv) chair at least one general meeting before May;

 c) The Secretary shall:

-(i) prepare and preserve a written record of all meetings of the PRNTA, general or otherwise, and of its Executive Committee, and shall sign all instruments in the name of the PRNTA when authorized by the President
+(i) prepare and preserve a written record of all meetings of the PRNTA, general or otherwise, and of its Executive Committee, and shall sign all instruments in the name of the PRNTA when authorized by the President;(ii) have a copy of all policies and procedures of the PRNTA which will be kept separate from the minutes of the meetings;(iii) keep on file a master copy of the Constitution so that it may be updated regularly in accordance with changes made by the local association.
+The Constitution shall be circulated to all schools in September.

 d) The Treasurer shall:

-(iii) keep a proper set of books and shall exhibit an interim report of the state of the account to each general meeting.
+(iii) keep a proper set of books and shall exhibit an interim report on the state of the account to each general meeting;

 e) The Local Association Representative or Alternate Local Association Representative shall: